allo-media/tech-blog/_posts/2019-07-16-stateful-components-in-elm.md

         [ text "increment" ]
 ```

+Note that as we're dealing with a counter state, we didn't bother having anything else than a simple `Int` for representing it.
+But you could of course have a record or anything you want.

 Handling internal state update could be just creating internal and unexposed `Msg` and `update` functions:

 ```haskell